 The department offers a master's degree and education specialist degree in school psychology, master's degrees in higher education and in counselor education with concentrations in school counseling and clinical mental health counseling, and doctorates in higher education and in counselor education.
-The department also participates in an interdisciplinary online certificate in child advocacy that is described in the department of criminal justice, social work and legal specialties.
+The department offers a graduate certificate in diversity.